 7. Use A Sunscreen Every Day

 Besides protecting your exfoliated vulnerable skin from the sun, you also need a sunscreen to prevent those dark spots left from the treatments to get more darken by the sun’s UV rays.
 Plus the sunscreen will help prevent more damage to your skin due to the sun exposure with or without getting a chemical exfoliation.
+However, if you have oily skin, then you know that sunscreen feels gross on your skin!
+Those with SPF 50 (recommended for those who live in a tropical country like the Philippines) are too thick and sticky.
+That is why I sometimes skip it especially when I will just stay at home all day.
+But when I go out, I use Biore UV Perfect Face Milk which has a matte finish and lightweight.

 These tips above were the things I personally did to get rid of my acne, but we all have different types of skin.
 So some that worked for me, might not work on others.
+YMMV!
 I know some people who suffer from acne needed more than just anti-acne injections and chemical peel treatments, some also need vitamin supplements or antibiotics, while some needs diet or lifestyle changes.
-But my number one tip is the most important which everyone should follow: reset and consult a dermatologist.
+But my number one tip is the most important which everyone should follow: stop, reset, and consult a dermatologist.
 And check out this list of 50 people on Reddit who successfully got rid of their acne too.